vladimir-tutin/Plex-Auto-Collections/README.md

         details:
             summary: A collection of Jurassic Park movies

 Adding a poster can be done by adding the URL to the image.
-Currently local assets are not supported.

     Jurassic Park:
         tmdb-list: https://www.themoviedb.org/collection/328
         details:
             tmdb-summary: 328
             poster: https://i.imgur.com/QMjbyCX.png

+Local assets are supported by running the script with the image server running.
+If there are no details filled out for the poster in the configuration file and the image server is running the script will attempt to match a collection name with an image file of the same name.
+Images should be placed in the ./images folder.
+Port forwarding is not required.

 If you want movies to add to Radarr but not automatically search, change search to "false".

 In order to find your Plex token follow